COVID-19 VISITOR INFORMATION (last updated on 12.16.20)

 - Social gatherings are limited to 25 people.
 This order from the governor does not apply to any activity, business or entity that has been deemed essential, such as religious services, weddings, or group meetings, conferences or other special events.
 Such gatherings will need to plan for social distancing between attendees based on CDC recommendations.

-- Restaurants are seating at 50% capacity inside with several also offering outdoor dining.
+- Restaurants are seating at 50% capacity inside with several also offering outdoor dining when weather permits.

 - Currently, all fairs, festivals, and similar events, as well as indoor and outdoor concerts, are prohibited.